 The New York Public Health Law and the New York State Clean Indoor Air Act prohibit smoking in any indoor area open to the public to protect all students, employees, and visitors from secondhand smoke, an established cause of cancer and respiratory disease.
-Smoking is not permitted in any indoor locations on Juilliard School operated, controlled, or leased property including, but not limited to: classrooms; private faculty, staff, student, and administrative offices; computing facilities; dance, drama, or music studios or dressing rooms; conference, meeting and seminar rooms; cafeteria areas, lunchrooms, and lounges; residence hall facilities; libraries; stores; health facilities; restrooms; stairwells; elevators; lobbies; or reception areas.
+Smoking is not allowed in any indoor locations on Juilliard School operated, controlled or leased property including, but not limited to classrooms; private faculty, staff, student, and administrative offices; computing facilities; dance, drama, or music studios or dressing rooms; conference, meeting and seminar rooms; cafeteria areas, lunchrooms, and lounges; residence hall facilities; libraries; stores; health facilities; restrooms; stairwells; elevators; lobbies; or reception areas.

-Juilliard is committed to providing a safe and healthful environment for its students, employees, and visitors.
-Research findings show that tobacco use in general, including smoking and breathing secondhand smoke, constitutes a significant health hazard.
+Juilliard is committed to maintaining a safe and healthy environment for its students, employees, and visitors.
+Research findings show that tobacco use including smoking and breathing secondhand smoke constitutes a significant health hazard.
 In addition to creating direct health hazards, smoking contributes to institutional costs in other ways, including fire damage, cleaning and maintenance costs, and costs associated with absenteeism.
 Information about smoking cessation programs and resources is available from the Health and Counseling Office.
 Smoking is prohibited on the Juilliard campus except in outdoor designated smoking areas.
-The Juilliard School therefore has set the following policy regarding smoking and tobacco use:
+The Juilliard School, therefore, has set the following policy regarding smoking and tobacco use:

-- For the purposes of this policy, smoking is defined as burning or inhaling any type of tobacco product or byproduct including, but not limited to, cigarettes, cigars, cigarillos, pipes, hookahs, vape pens, and ecigarettes. - Smoking materials will not be sold or dispensed within any property operated, leased, or controlled by the School. - This policy applies to all persons including students, faculty, staff, visitors, contractors, subcontractors, and others present on School property. - Designated smoking areas are identified by signs and contain receptacles for the proper disposal of cigarette butts. - All students, faculty, staff, and others present on school property are expected to observe these designated smoking areas and to dispose of cigarette butts safely and only in the receptacles provided. - Organizers and attendees at public events, such as conferences, meetings, public lectures, social events, and cultural events that use the School facilities are required to comply with this policy.
+- For this policy's purposes, smoking is defined as burning or inhaling any tobacco product or by-product including cigarettes, cigars, cigarillos, pipes, hookahs, vape pens, and e-cigarettes. - Smoking materials will not be sold or dispensed within any property operated, leased, or controlled by the School. - This policy applies to all persons including students, faculty, staff, visitors, contractors, subcontractors, and others present on School property. - Designated smoking areas are identified by signs and contain receptacles for the proper disposal of cigarette butts. - All students, faculty, staff, and others present on school property are expected to observe these designated smoking areas and to dispose of cigarette butts safely and only in the receptacles provided.

-- Organizers of such events are responsible for communicating this policy to attendees and for enforcing this policy. - Effective enforcement of this policy depends upon the courtesy, respect, and cooperation of all members of the Juilliard community.
+- Organizers and attendees at public events, such as conferences, meetings, public lectures, social events, and cultural events that use the School facilities are required to comply with this policy. - Organizers of such events are responsible for communicating this policy to attendees and for enforcing this policy. - Effective enforcement of this policy depends upon the courtesy, respect, and cooperation of all members of the Juilliard community.